Whooping cough (pertussis)

 What is whooping cough?

-Whooping cough is also called pertussis.
-It is an infection of the lungs and airways.
-It causes a person to cough violently and uncontrollably.
-This can make it hard for the person to breathe.
+The bacteria affect the lungs and airways, causing a person to cough violently and uncontrollably.
+This can make it hard for the infected person to breathe.

 Whooping cough is a serious disease because it can lead to pneumonia, brain damage and sometimes death.